genesiscommunitysuccess/docs/docs/01_getting-started/08_developer-training/05_training-content-day5.md

 ### Set up generic permissions

-First, you are going to make the COUNTERPARTY table and COUNTERPARTY_ID field part of the [generic permissions](/server-modules/access-control/authorisation-overview/#generic-permissions) <!-- TODO: Is this the right link? --> system.
+First, you are going to make the COUNTERPARTY table and COUNTERPARTY_ID field part of the [generic permissions](/server-modules/access-control/authorisation-overview/#generic-permissions) system.

 Starting with the server, set up the USER and USER_ATTRIBUTES records for the system user JaneDee.